Numbers Chapter 21

 The LORD was with them, and Israel did just as they had vowed to the LORD.
 The LORD delivered them.
 In other words, the LORD caused them to win the battle.

-Verses 4-9: After their victory over Arad, Israel showed gain their lack of obedience toward the Lord.
+Verses 4-9: After their victory over Arad, Israel showed again their lack of obedience toward the LORD.

 “Fiery serpents”: Bronze serpents have been found at a variety of sites in the Near East: one interesting bronze serpent is from Timna.
 Only those who believed God and looked on the bronze serpent lived.
 The New Testament uses this incident as an illustration of Christ’s vicarious death on the cross and of the necessity of personal faith for salvation (John 3:14-15).
 Later the bronze snake played a large role in Israel’s religious life, even until the days of Hezekiah (2 Kings 18:4), during which Israel fell back into the ancient pagan way of thinking, and worshiped the bronze snake as the bearer of life.

 Numbers 21:4 “And they journeyed from mount Hor by the way of the Red Sea, to compass the land of Edom: and the soul of the people was much discouraged because of the way.”

 “By the way of the Red Sea”: (compare Deut.
 2:1).
 Since the way through Edom was barred, Moses turned to the south to take Israel around Edom.
 Thus, Israel journeyed toward Elath on the coast of the Gulf of Aqabah.
 This long, circuitous route led to impatience and frustration on the part of Israel.

 This is just saying, they went the long way around to avoid Edom.
 The people were discouraged, because the route they took was near the Red Sea, where they had begun.